tyconsulting/blog.tyang.github.io/_posts/2012-10-05-my-home-test-lab-part-2.md

 	<li><strong>After I reboot the Vyatta VM, all configurations were lost.</strong> It needed to be reconfigured again from scratch (that’s why I became so good at its commands).
 To work around this issue, I created a VM snapshot after it’s fully configured and I had to revert it back to the snapshot after every reboot.</li>
 	<li><strong>It does not support Hyper-V Synthetic NICs.</strong> This means I’m stuck with legacy NICs for Vyatta.
 Legacy NICs means 100mb/s instead of 10GB/s and I can only assign maximum 4 NICs to the Vyatta instance.
 This is why I’ve only got 4 virtual switches configured for each Hyper-V host in my lab.</li>
 	<li><strong>Vyatta is a cut down version of Linux, I could not install Linux Integration Service for Hyper-V.</strong> Otherwise, I might have already fixed the above mentioned 2 issues.</li>
-	<li>Besides myself, two of my colleagues also tried to “Install” Vyatta 6.4 on the VHD (as oppose to run the Live CD mode).
+	<li>Besides myself, two of my colleagues also tried to "Install" Vyatta 6.4 on the VHD (as oppose to run the Live CD mode).
 All 3 of us had the same issue: it runs OK, but the <strong>network latency caused by Vyatta is unacceptable</strong>.
 The ping latency from subnet A to subnet B in the same Hyper-V host gets to 2-4 seconds (2000-4000ms).</li>
 </ul>
 My colleague Matt McGowan spent sometime over a weekend and tried all versions of Vyatta after version 6 on a Hyper-V 2012 server, according to him, <strong>none of them could even boot up without disconnect all the legacy NICs first</strong>.
 This has become the last straw for me to give up on Vyatta.
 I had to find a better solution for my Hyper-V environment.

 At that time, I was seriously thinking about buying a layer 3 managed switch (<a href="http://h30094.www3.hp.com/product.asp?sku=10250372">HP 1910-16G</a>), which costs $400 AUD in my local computer shop.
 In the end, I’m glad I didn’t.
 After spoken to my good friend Zheng Han who is a RHCE and VCP, he advised me to take a look at CentOS.

 So long story short, I’m hopeless when comes to Linux / Unix.
 I haven’t really done much with it ever since I graduated from uni.
-After a week or so playing with the latest version (CentOS 6.3) and learning how to use “vi”, with Zheng’s help, I got it working.
+After a week or so playing with the latest version (CentOS 6.3) and learning how to use "vi", with Zheng’s help, I got it working.

 You’ve probably already seen the network diagram for my lab from Part 1.
 Here’s a logical diagram for the 3 Hyper-V hosts and the CentOS router in each host: